Skip to Content

 National Kennel Clubs and dog researchers use several traits to define dog breed personality.
 Below is a list of Labrador traits that give them the credit of having a pleasant personality:

-• Affectionate and friendly with everyone.
+• Affectionate, loyal, and friendly with everyone.

 • Calm and non-aggressive.